 Postal services in Singapore

 Mail services in Singapore are provided by Singapore Post Limited (SingPost), which is a subsidiary of Singtel.
 Local mail typically takes one to two days, and international mail depends on the destination.
 Additionally, there are numerous courier companies independent of SingPost that deliver both locally and internationally.
 Some of these also double up as delivery services for heavy shipments.

 - For more details on postal services, visit SingPost's official website.

 English-language media in Singapore

 There is plenty of English language media in Singapore, including print and broadcast.
-Mediacorp, a state-owned free-to-air network, offers a variety of channels in English and Malay.
-Paid services include StarHub and Singtel cable TV.
+Mediacorp, a state-owned free-to-air network, offers a variety of channels in English and Malay, both on TV and radio.
+Channel 5 also offers round-the-clock entertainment in English.
+Paid services include StarHub cable TV and Mio TV.

-English books are readily available at all big bookstores.
-There are also a number of English newspapers, including The Strait Times, The Business Times, The New Paper and Today.
-Additionally, many international newspapers and magazines are available from newsstands.
+English books are readily available at all big bookshops.
+There are also several local English newspapers, as well as many international publications available from newsstands.

 - To learn more about English-language media, visit Mediacorp's official website.